mynameisrienk/Palantir-Pocket/README.md

 ## Introduction

-[Palantír](http://mynameisrienk.com/?palantir) is a Chrome (desktop) extension to quickly open bookmarks, bookmarklets and apps.
-Using bookmarklets in Chrome for iOS (and to a lesser extend in iOS Safari) is quite cumbersome, to say the least. **Palantír Pocket** is a simple solution to implement bookmarklets on your iOS device!
+The original [Palantír](http://mynameisrienk.com/?palantir) is a Chrome extension to quickly open bookmarks, bookmarklets and apps.
+Using bookmarklets in iOS Chrome (and to a lesser extend in iOS Safari) is quite cumbersome, to say the least. **Palantír Pocket** will be a simple solution to implement bookmarklets on your iOS device!

 **Palantír Pocket** will launch an in-screen window with your preset bookmarks/bookmarklets.
 The bookmarks are imported from a json(p) file you will have to provide (since your bookmarks are not accessible using in-browser javascript).